Aditi8462/fMRI-to-LLM/README.md

         - matplotlib.pyplot: pip install matplotlib
         - os: Available by default (NO installation needed)
         - sickit-learn (sklearn): pip install scikit-learn
+        - joblib: pip install joblib
+        - Seaborn: pip install seaborn
+        - logging: pip install logging

 Running the Project:
     - Download Dataset from OpenfMRI (link above) and download Raw AWS data.
-Use personal file directory to use nii.gz and their corresponding events.tsv files, and COPY files to \data\extracted so you can pull them directly without needing local directory (change those parts of the code, required in extract.py only)
+Use personal file directory to use nii.gz and their corresponding events.tsv files, and COPY files to \data\raw so you can pull them directly without needing local directory
+        -  Once in data/raw, the data can run through each step of the pipeline dynamically
     - Run main.py, and observe outputs in \data folders

 Code Package Structure: